Jack River (musician)

-Holly Isabella Rankin (born 19 December 1991), who performs as Jack River, is an Australian singer-songwriter, multi-instrumentalist, and producer.
+Holly Isabella Rankin (born 19 December 1991), known professionally as Jack River, is an Australian singer-songwriter, multi-instrumentalist, and producer.
 Her debut album, Sugar Mountain (22 June 2018), peaked at No. 11 on the ARIA Albums Chart.
 At the ARIA Music Awards of 2018 she received nominations for Breakthrough Artist, Best Pop Release and Engineer of the Year (the latter shared with Xavier Dunn and John Castle).

 Early life

-Holly Isabella Rankin was born in 1991, to David and Donna Rankin, and raised in Forster, New South Wales.
+Holly Isabella Rankin was born on 19 December 1991, to David and Donna Rankin, and raised in Forster, New South Wales.
 She started writing a diary from the age of five or six, with Rankin stating, "I just had an attraction to writing and also recording things.
 I've always been fascinated by people and stories and nature."

 Career

+2013-2016: Career beginnings and EPs

 Rankin initially performed under her given name, before adopting the performance name, Jack River, upon relocating to Sydney.
 Her eight-track debut extended play, On Nature Part One, was issued in April 2013 via Waterfront Records and MGM Distribution.
 James Monger of AllMusic described how her, "laid-back, psych-tinged electropop [had] earned her a loyal local following."

 River signed with I Oh You / Universal Music Australia, which issued her single, "Talk Like That", in early 2016.
 Happy Mag's Emerson Noble felt, "[it] has an incredibly tangible, organic feel that seems to come pretty naturally to [River].
 There is an air of self-produced originality that draws you into this track but it's still so damn hooky that you're going to be singing that sweet synth riff for days."

 Her seven-track EP, Highway Songs No. 2 (October 2016) peaked at number 19 on the ARIA Hitseekers Albums Chart.
 It was co-produced by Rankin and Xavier Dunn.
 Laura Polson of The Newcastle Herald observed, "On top of writing the melody and lyrics, Rankin seeks landscape sounds to add to her music... the opening track 'Highway (Intro)' draws together carnival sounds with a western, cowboy twist."